G. E. Moore

-George Edward Moore OM FBA (4 November 1873 – 24 October 1958) was an English philosopher, who with Bertrand Russell, Ludwig Wittgenstein and earlier Gottlob Frege was among the founders of analytic philosophy.
-He and Russell led the turn from idealism in British philosophy and became known for advocating common-sense concepts and contributing to ethics, epistemology and metaphysics.
-He was said to have an "exceptional personality and moral character".
-Ray Monk later dubbed him "the most revered philosopher of his era".
+George Edward Moore OM FBA (4 November 1873 – 24 October 1958) was an English philosopher, who with Bertrand Russell, Ludwig Wittgenstein and earlier Gottlob Frege was among the initiators of analytic philosophy.
+He and Russell began de-emphasising the idealism which was then prevalent among British philosophers and became known for advocating common-sense concepts and contributing to ethics, epistemology and metaphysics.
+He was said to have had an "exceptional personality and moral character".
+Ray Monk dubbed him "the most revered philosopher of his era".

-As Professor of Philosophy at the University of Cambridge, he influenced but abstained from the Bloomsbury Group.
+As Professor of Philosophy at the University of Cambridge, he influenced but abstained from the Bloomsbury Group, an informal set of intellectuals.
 He edited the journal Mind.
-He was a member of the Cambridge Apostles from 1894 to 1901, a fellow of the British Academy from 1918, and chaired the Cambridge University Moral Sciences Club in 1912–1944.
-As a humanist, he presided over the British Ethical Union (now Humanists UK) in 1935–1936.
+He was a member of the Cambridge Apostles from 1894 to 1901, a fellow of the British Academy from 1918, and was chairman of the Cambridge University Moral Sciences Club in 1912–1944.
+A humanist, he presided over the British Ethical Union (now Humanists UK) in 1935–1936.

 Life

 George Edward Moore was born in Upper Norwood, in south-east London, on 4 November 1873, the middle child of seven of Daniel Moore, a medical doctor, and Henrietta Sturge.
 His grandfather was the author George Moore.
 His eldest brother was Thomas Sturge Moore, a poet, writer and engraver.

-He was educated at Dulwich College and, in 1892, went up to Trinity College, Cambridge, to read classics and moral sciences.
-He became a Fellow of Trinity in 1898 and went on to hold the University of Cambridge chair of Mental Philosophy and Logic from 1925 to 1939.
+He was educated at Dulwich College and, in 1892, began attending Trinity College, Cambridge, to learn classics and moral sciences.
+His tripos results were a double first.
+He became a Fellow of Trinity in 1898 and was later University of Cambridge Professor of Mental Philosophy and Logic from 1925 to 1939.

-Moore is best known today for defending ethical non-naturalism, his emphasis on common sense in philosophical method, and the paradox that bears his name.
-He was admired by and influenced other philosophers and the Bloomsbury Group.
-But unlike his colleague and admirer Russell, who for some years thought Moore fulfilled his "ideal of genius", he is mostly unknown today outside of academic philosophy.
-Moore's essays are known for their clarity and circumspection of writing style and methodical and patient approach to philosophical problems.
+Moore is known best now for defending ethical non-naturalism, his emphasis on common sense for philosophical method, and the paradox that bears his name.
+He was admired by and influenced by other philosophers and some of the Bloomsbury Group.
+But unlike his colleague and admirer Bertrand Russell, who for some years thought Moore fulfilled his "ideal of genius", he is mostly unknown presently except among academic philosophers.
+Moore's essays are known for their clarity and circumspection of writing style and methodical and patient treatment of philosophical problems.
 He was critical of modern philosophy for lack of progress, which he saw as a stark contrast to the dramatic advances in the natural sciences since the Renaissance.
 Among Moore's most famous works are his Principia Ethica, and his essays, "The Refutation of Idealism", "A Defence of Common Sense", and "A Proof of the External World".